mohanraj1980/AZ500-Lab/Instructions/Labs/Module_3/LAB_03_Analyze audit logs and reports.md

 1. Under **Resource group** click create new and use the default name "**Mod3Lab3**"

-1. You can use the default populated SQL server name
+1. You can use the default populated SQL server name with a unique string added to make a globaly unique name.

 1. Click **Purchase**